khonsulabs/bonsaidb-www/content/blog/2022-02-05-announcing-bonsaidb-alpha.md

 ## {{ anchor(text = "What's new?") }}

-In many ways, BonsaiDb v0.1.0 is an entirely different database than PliantDb v0.1.0-dev.4.
-And yet, in other ways, it hasn't changed much.
-The [CHANGELOG](https://github.com/khonsulabs/bonsaidb/blob/main/CHANGELOG.md) covers all of the changes, but we wanted to draw attention to a few notable entries.
+While the fundamental ideas powering BonsaiDb are still the same as previous releases, this release left almost no code untouched.
+The GitHub stats show [29,933 additions and 11,678 across 450 commits](https://github.com/khonsulabs/bonsaidb/compare/v0.1.0-dev.4...v0.1.0) -- and those stats don't include the new crates introduced.
+The [release on GitHub](https://github.com/khonsulabs/bonsaidb/releases/tag/v0.1.0) covers all of the changes, but we wanted to draw attention to a few notable entries.

 ### {{ anchor(text = "New Storage Layer") }}